Kris Jenner And Boyfriend Corey Gamble Split: Desperate To Lift ‘KUTWK’ Ratings?

 A post shared by Kris Jenner (@krisjenner) on

 Reports suggest that the E! series is losing hundreds of thousands of viewers.
-This week, it has got poor ratings, as the latest episode on Sunday hit a record low.
+This week, it got poor ratings, as the latest episode on Sunday hit a record low.
 It is now speculated that the TV show might be coming to an end.
 At this moment, the news of Kris Jenner splitting with her boyfriend might draw fresh curiosity among the viewers.

 The 61-year-old reality TV star apparently told Gamble that she would require some space to focus on her family.
 One source close to her said that she also wanted to focus on Keeping Up With the Kardashians.
 According to Jenner, she was unable to prioritize her family because of her relationship with Gamble.
 Kris Jenner said she would like to “put her family before her own needs and wants.”